el-wittmer/dream/index.md

 ## About Me

 Hi!
 I'm Elaina — I'm a current iCAN student at University of Illinois Urbana-Champaign (2021-2022 cohort).
-I come to Computer Science by way of Linguistics, where I discovered a love of working with data and experimental design.
+I come to Computer Science by way of Linguistics, through which I discovered a love of working with data and experimental design.
 I'm interested in a wide range of topics, but currently I'm focusing on graph theory, data visualization, and working with natural language processing.

 ## About My Advisor